wilsonliaows/docs/connectors/salesforce.md

 ![If condition checking for any failed records](/assets/images/salesforce-docs/if-condition-for-successful-bulk-jobs.png) *If condition checking for any failed records*

-If any records failed, `All records successfully processed?` will be `false`, and the recipe will proceed to carry out the retry action.
+If any records failed, <kbd>All records successfully processed?</kbd> will be `false`, and the recipe will proceed to carry out the retry action.

 ![Configured retry bulk operation action](/assets/images/salesforce-docs/configured-retry-object-bulk-job-in-sample-recipe.png)
 *Configured retry bulk operation action*